HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 According to <a hreflang="en" href="https://caniuse.com/http2">caniuse.com</a>, 97% of browsers support HTTP/2 globally.
 HTTPS is required by browsers for HTTP/2 support, which may have been a blocker in the past.
 However, <a hreflang="en" href="https://httparchive.org/reports/state-of-the-web#pctHttps">93% of sites on desktop and 91% on mobile</a> all support HTTPS.
 This is up 5% from last year in 2020 and was up 6% in the year prior between 2019 and 2020.
 Implementation of HTTPS is no longer a blocker.

-It's important to understand that with such a high adoption across browsers, and high HTTPS adoption, the limiting factor in even greater adoption of HTTP/2 is still largely dictated by the server implementation as, despite the rapid increase in HTTP/2 usage, split out by web server the adoption figures show a much more fragmented story.
+It's important to understand that with such a high adoption across browsers, and high HTTPS adoption, the limiting factor in even greater adoption of HTTP/2 is still largely dictated by the server implementation.
+Despite the rapid increase in HTTP/2 usage, when you split it out by web server, the adoption figures show a much more fragmented story.

-{# TODO - any way to split the above sentence into 2? its a bit of a run on #}

 {{ figure_markup(
   image="server-http2-or-above-usage.png",